TheSnowGuru/aider-agent/README.md

 1. Install Aider: Follow the Aider installation guide.

-2. Set API Key: Add your OPENAI_API_KEY in the extension settings.
+2. Set API Key: Add your OPENAI_API_KEY in the .env extension file.

 3. Run the Extension: Open the Command Palette (Ctrl+Shift+P) and run Open AiderAgentCoder.